 SC upholds insolvency proceedings against real estate firms for Greater Noida project

+The Supreme Court has upheld insolvency proceedings against realty firms for Greater Noida project, reinforcing the rights of buyers and commercial allottees

-New Delhi, The Supreme Court on Monday upheld the initiation of corporate insolvency resolution proceedings against real estate firms Bhasin Infotech and Infrastructure Private Limited and Grand Venezia Commercial Towers Private Limited, reinforcing the rights of homebuyers and commercial allottees.
+The Supreme Court on Feb 2 upheld the initiation of corporate insolvency resolution proceedings against real estate firms Bhasin Infotech and Infrastructure Private Limited and Grand Venezia Commercial Towers Private Limited, reinforcing the rights of homebuyers and commercial allottees.

 A bench comprising Justices Sanjay Kumar and K Vinod Chandran dismissed the appeals filed by the erstwhile directors of the two companies, including Satinder Singh Bhasin.